 By now, you will have probably investigated how to train to be a driving instructor having seen the many benefits.
 But like anything, you will need to do a little work to get there.
 Many suitable potential instructors are put off by the training, but please do not let this be the case.
-Training is the first step to your fantastic career and to becoming a driving instructor and if you feel a little put off, revisit the ‘why become a driving instructor page’
+The first step to your fantastic career and to becoming a driving instructor is the correct training .
+In the past you may have felt a little put off.
+Read more on our ‘why become a driving instructor page’

 Training to be a driving instructor is very easy if you are with the correct school.
 Let’s face it, driving instructors come from many different and diverse backgrounds.
 Dave and DTE-Elite has trained people from builders and labourers, to publicans and graduates.

-To train to be a Driving Instructor is about common sense and showing what experience you have developed since passing your own driving test.
-Many people worry and think things like “What about all the bad habits I have picked up?” or “I wouldn’t be able to pass my driving test again.”
+To train to be a Driving Instructor is about common sense.
+Its about showing what experience you have developed since passing your own driving test.
+With our training, we make it simple.
+Many people worry and think things like “What about all the bad habits I have picked up?”.
+Often I hear “I wouldn’t be able to pass my driving test again.”
 Most people would be able to with just a few pointers.
 You did it once you can do it again.

 To train to be a driving instructor involves three tests.